 How much does a hydrogen fuel station cost?

-The cost of a hydrogen fuel station can vary widely depending on several factors, including the station's size, capacity, and location.
-Here are the primary components that contribute to the overall cost:
+The cost of building a hydrogen fuel station can vary significantly, ranging from around $1 million to $4 million or more.
+The exact price depends on several factors, including the station's size, location, and the specific technologies and equipment used.

 What is the biggest problem with hydrogen fuel?